OpenBubbles/docs/docs/faq.md

 :::note
 You are responsible for who you share your hardware identifiers with.
 If someone uses your hardware identifiers to send mass spam, your device _**will**_ be blocked, and you will only have yourself to blame.
 If you share one device with over 20 users, you may experience issues.
 :::
-## I am having issues logging into my Apple ID
+## I am having issues logging into my Apple Account
-* To potentially resolve this issue, go to https://appleid.apple.com/, and delete any duplicate devices and try again.
+* To potentially resolve this issue, go to https://account.apple.com/, and delete any duplicate devices and try again.

 ## Can I register my phone number with OpenBubbles?